 - All.
-Shows all the available Lanes or other Items. - Stream.
-Shows all the Lanes or other Items controlled by a specified Stage Stream. - Lane.
+Shows all the available Lanes or other Items. - Lane.
 Shows all the Routes passing through a specified Lane. - Route.
 Shows all the Lanes along a specified Route. - Show Exit Lanes.
 If 'Show Exit Lanes' is un-ticked the Network Results View omits Exit Lanes from the Results List. - Show Non-Zero Layers/Routes.
 Routes/Layers break down the results on each Lane to give the delays or other statistics for each individual Route or Lane based Flow Layer passing through a Lane.
 Often this level of detail isn't required and the 'Show Non-Zero Layers/Routes' option can be un-ticked simplifying the Network Results View.